gunsagargulati/CytoTRACE/README.md

 ## Questions, comments, and concerns:

 We are constantly improving the software and welcome all feedback from the community.
 For all questions, comments, or concerns regarding the CytoTRACE code and manuscript, please contact us at cytotrace@gmail.com.
-Also, please feel free to raise issues or contribute to the code base via GitHub.